Yan Zhu: Other work

+As an independent researcher, Zhu demonstrated security vulnerabilities in web browsers at the Toorcon security conference in San Diego, and published a proof of concept website and open source for the exploit.

 Zhu served on the board of directors of the Zcash Foundation from July 2017 to June 2018 and Noisebridge in 2013.

-In July 2018, Zhu interviewed whistleblower Chelsea Manning at the Circle of HOPE conference in New York City.

 Zhu has contributed to open source works including: